Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

-This article walks through a different framing: CLAUDE.md as your organization's operating system.
+Reframe it: CLAUDE.md is the operating system for how your team works with Claude.
 Not a README.
 Not a config file.
-A living document that encodes how your team thinks, decides, and communicates.
+A living document that encodes how the org thinks, decides, and communicates — loaded into every session by default.

-Every time you open a new Claude session without organizational context, you start from zero.
-Claude doesn't know your team lead is on parental leave, that your infra budget got cut 30%, or that the board approved a pivot to enterprise sales last Tuesday.
+Open a Claude session without organizational context and you start at zero.
+The model does not know your team lead is on parental leave, that your infra budget got cut 30% last month, or that the board approved an enterprise pivot last Tuesday.

-Those facts shape every recommendation Claude makes.
-Without them, you get advice that's technically sound but organizationally tone-deaf.
-With them, you get a collaborator who understands constraints, respects ownership boundaries, and aligns suggestions with what your team actually prioritized.
+Those facts shape every recommendation.
+Without them, the answers are technically sound and organizationally tone-deaf.
+With them, you get a collaborator that understands the constraints, respects ownership boundaries, and stays inside what the team already committed to.

-A well-structured organizational CLAUDE.md covers seven areas.
-Not all teams need all seven from day one — start with two or three and expand as you find gaps.
-The goal is to capture context that Claude can't infer from your code but that shapes every decision.
+A useful organizational CLAUDE.md covers seven areas.
+Few teams need all seven on day one — start with two or three and expand as the gaps surface.
+The constraint is simple: capture context Claude cannot infer from the code but that shapes every decision.

 Engineering Manager Scope and Strengths

-For each EM, document their scope (number of reports, services owned) and known strengths.
-If your infrastructure EM has deep Kubernetes expertise, Claude should factor that in when proposing migration strategies.
+For each EM, document scope (reports, services owned) and known strengths.
+If the infra EM has deep Kubernetes expertise, the model should weight that when proposing migration paths.
+The output gets sharper because the constraint is named.

 Strategic Priorities (Quarterly)

-Encode your current quarter's top 3-5 priorities with brief rationale.
-This prevents Claude from suggesting work that conflicts with what leadership already committed to.
+The current quarter's top 3-5 priorities with one-line rationale each.
+This is the section that prevents Claude from suggesting work that conflicts with what leadership already committed to.
+Without it, you get plausible suggestions that the org has already ruled out.

 Escalation Paths

-Spell out how your team prefers to work: async-first with Slack threads, synchronous standups, RFC-driven decisions, or some combination.
-Claude should draft communications that match your team's norms.
+Spell out how the team works: async-first with Slack threads, synchronous standups, RFC-driven decisions, or some combination.
+Claude should draft communications that match the team's actual mode.
+The output that fits the channel ships.
+The output that does not gets rewritten.

 Active Experiments and Bets

-Track experiments currently running — feature flags, A/B tests, architectural spikes.
-Claude should know not to touch code behind an active experiment without explicit approval.
+Feature flags, A/B tests, architectural spikes currently running.
+The model should know not to touch code behind an active experiment without explicit approval.
+The blast radius of a stray refactor inside a live test is real and avoidable.

 Decision Register

-Maintain a running log of significant decisions with date, participants, and reasoning.
-This is the single most valuable section — it prevents Claude from relitigating settled debates and gives it the 'why' behind your architecture.
+A running log of consequential decisions: date, participants, reasoning.
+This is the highest-leverage section in the file.
+It stops Claude from relitigating settled debates and gives the model the 'why' behind your architecture.
+Without it, the same trade-off gets re-argued every quarter as people roll on and off the team.

 CLAUDE.md# Acme Corp — Engineering Context